ndkrikun/sensor-monitoring/README.md

 - Use a real backend for fetching data required for a particular page.
 This will prevent the app from fetching unnecessary data and keeping it in the store.

-- Finish all extra tasks
+- Finish all extra tasks.

-- Add an ability to add or edit existing sensors information.
+- Add an ability to manage sensors information.

 - Update readings in a real-time using ws-protocol requests.

-- Write a CI script and deploy the app on github pages
+- Write a CI script and deploy the app on the github pages.

 ## How to run the project